Vegetable Spaghetti Squash

 Low maintenance and easy to grow, this selection is perfect for full sun gardens; 7lb oblong fruit emerge ivory and mature to yellow; a wonderful alternative to traditional spaghetti; delicious when baked, boiled or steamed

-Vegetable Spaghetti Squash is an annual vegetable plant that is typically grown for its edible qualities.
+Vegetable Spaghetti Squash is an annual vegetable plant that is commonly grown for its edible qualities.
 It produces creamy white oblong fruit with gold flesh which are typically harvested when mature.
 The fruit will often fade to yellow over time.
 The fruits have a pleasant taste and a soft texture.

 The fruit are most often used in the following ways: